 What About My European Health Insurance Card (EHIC)?

 Before Brexit, British travellers benefitted from healthcare access during travel or short stays in any EU country thanks to their European Health Insurance Card (EHIC).
 The good news is that this coverage will continue after Brexit and if you currently hold a valid EHIC, you can continue to use it until it expires.

 If you don’t currently have an EHIC or it’s nearing its expiration date, the card you need to apply for will depend on your situation:

 - If you are a British resident in France, you will need to apply for a French EHIC.

 - If you are a British pensioner in France and your healthcare is covered by your UK pension, you will need to apply for a new UK-issued EHIC.
 These new UK EHIC cards are also available for UK nationals studying in France or another EU country.

 All British travellers or French second-home owners resident in the UK will no longer qualify for an EHIC from 2021.
 However, they will still be able to access healthcare in the EU using a GHIC…

 Travel in France after Brexit: Apply for Your GHIC

 Introducing the GHIC or UK Global Health Insurance Card!
 The GHIC is the UK’s replacement for the EHIC and offers the same rights to essential or emergency healthcare while travelling in the EU.
+However, unlike the EHIC, it does not provide cover in the European Economic Area (EEA), meaning you will not be covered in Switzerland, Norway, Liechtenstein, or Iceland.
 You can apply for your GHIC online.